 Please keep in mind that we close submissions from time to time in order to catch up.

 Do not send Literary(except where noted above in Juvenile), Inspirational, Screenplays, Plays, Poetry, Short Stories, Comedy, Erotica or Erotic Romance, True Crime, Genre Western, Religious(or books featuring abusive priests, nuns, pastors, etc.), or Instructional.
 We are not interested in seeing any projects that include abuse of children or animals as plot elements.

 What Do You Want To See In A Query?

 A query letter should be one page in length, include a synopsis/pitch of one or two paragraphs about your work, the genre, and word count, and pertinent information about your previous publishing experience, if any.

 If you're querying non-fiction, make sure you include detailed information about your platform in your query.

-Please include the first five pages along with the query cover letter within the body of the e-mail.
+Please include the requested materials along with the query cover letter and synopsis on the form where indicated.

 We only accept queries for manuscripts that are completed, polished, and proofread.

 May I re-query a manuscript that has been rejected?

 Unless we’ve indicated in the original response that we are interested in taking another look at your manuscript, the answer, regretfully, is no. You are always welcome to try us on a future project.